luizbgomide/EclipsePhase2e-ptbr/src/19/01-glossary.md

 - **Xenomorph:** An alien life form.
 - **Xer:** As in “X-er” — someone addicted or obsessed with XP.
 Sometime also used to refer to people making XP.
 - **XP:** Experience Playback.
 Experiencing someone else’s sensory input (real-time or recorded).
 AKA sim, simsense, playback.
-- **X-Risk**: Existential Risk.
+- **X-Risk:** Existential Risk.
 Something that threatens the very existence of transhumanity.
 - **Zero-Day:** A previously unknown exploit against which computer systems are not yet defended.
 AKA 0-day.
 - **Zeroes:** People without mesh access.
 Common with indentures.
 - **Zone Stalker:** A collector of artifacts from quarantine zones.